 The Iranian Resistance obtained documents over the past year of those wounded in the protests and taken to hospitals by ambulances of Tehran’s Emergency.
 The wounded also included women ranging in age from 18 to 60 years old, brutalized or shot in the head, in arms, hands, thighs, and in the torso.

 There have been numerous reports of ill-treatment against those arrested, including with the apparent aim of extracting forced confessions.
 The Iranian state television broadcast forced “confessions” by some detainees alleged to be protest leaders or affiliated with anti-government groups.
-The arrested protesters did not have access to a lawyer, and were deprived of due process.
+The arrested protesters did not have access to a lawyer and were deprived of due process.

 Amnesty International verifies “torture epidemic“

-Amnesty International published a shocking report on September 2, 2020, verifying use of “widespread torture including beatings, floggings, electric shocks, stress positions, mock executions, waterboarding, sexual violence, forced administration of chemical substances, and deprivation of medical care.”
+Amnesty International published a shocking report on September 2, 2020, verifying the use of “widespread torture including beatings, floggings, electric shocks, stress positions, mock executions, waterboarding, sexual violence, forced administration of chemical substances, and deprivation of medical care.”